qdmounts/qdmounts.github.io/_products/gunsmith-brakes.md

 permalink: /products/gunsmith-brakes/
 ---

-"Felt Recoil" is reduced by roughly 50%.
-With larger powder capacity cartridges, like a .308 WIN MAG, reduction of roughly 60% is achieved.
+"Felt Recoil" with a .308WIN reduced by roughly 50%.
+With larger powder capacity cartridges, like a .300WIN MAG, reduction of roughly 60% is achieved.

 ### Product list